FREERIDE ADVANCED

 Day 1:

-We'll meet at the base station (the ski area and region will be agreed upon individually or advertised depending on the course offering), collect our day passes, and head to a quiet corner of the area where we'll extensively focus on avalanche awareness and companion rescue.
-This day is dedicated to exercises and knowledge transfer.
-In the late afternoon, we'll work together to plan the next day's freeriding.
-Depending on the conditions, we'll cover all aspects of conscientious tour planning – this requires initiative, and the mountain guide will be on hand to advise and slow down (or motivate) participants for an exciting program the following day.
+We'll meet at the valley station (the ski area and region will be arranged individually or specified depending on the course), pick up our day passes, and head to a quiet corner of the area where we'll focus on avalanche awareness and avalanche rescue techniques.
+This day will be dedicated to practical exercises and knowledge transfer.
+In the late afternoon, we'll plan the freeriding trip for the following day.
+Depending on the conditions, we'll cover all aspects of careful tour planning – initiative is key here.
+The mountain guide will be available to offer advice and either slow down (or motivate) participants for an exciting day ahead.

 Day 2: